 Tim von der Decken, Vice President

-We are currently seeing an increase in demand for the management of procurement services, particularly in the SME sector where a gap in procurement capabilities has meant businesses have not been able to realise the full benefits of investing in strategic sourcing programmes.
+We are currently seeing an increase in demand for the management of procurement services, particularly in the SME sector where a gap in procurement capabilities has meant businesses have not been able to realise the full benefits of investing in strategic sourcing programs.

 This management model is also gaining popularity because of the time limits typically associated with consulting projects.
-In the past, consultants would complete a sourcing project and gradually hand over to the organisation to drive it forward.
+In the past, consultants would complete a sourcing project and gradually hand over to the organization to drive it forward.
 This is no longer the case.

 Consulting projects typically last 6 to 12 months, which can be too short a timeframe to upskill the procurement team to a level where it can successfully sustain the cost-savings identified while effectively managing future spend.
 This can leave a skills and resourcing gap in the procurement operation, with the in-house team quickly reverting to less-than-optimal ways of working.

-Our model takes full ownership of the strategic sourcing programme a client is trying to deliver — and for its lifetime.
+Our model takes full ownership of the strategic sourcing program a client is trying to deliver — and for its lifetime.
 We complement consulting resources with additional purchasing staff so that the process is more sustainable, plus we manage the entire team.

 Over three to four years, using an experienced and knowledgeable team supported by robust technological capabilities can potentially generate savings that are four to six times higher than if the client were to manage this work themselves.